-"The Power" by Naomi Alderman
+"The Power" by

 "The Power" is a science fiction novel written by British author Naomi Alderman.
 It was published in 2016 and has received critical acclaim for its thought-provoking exploration of gender dynamics and power structures.
 The novel envisions a world where women develop the ability to generate electrical energy, leading to a shift in societal power dynamics.